I Love Money season 2: Episode 13: Big Boobs, Big Bucks

 The contestant was in last place, and their check was automatically placed in the strong box.

 The contestant won the competition, and was the paymaster.

 Myammee then begins to worry because Prancer and Saaphyri are in an alliance and that Prancer will send her home.
 Tailor Made convinces It to vote for Saaphyri.
 In the vault, Saaphyri and Frenchy are voted into the box.
-Angelique causes a stir and wants to quit because she doesn't trust Prancer.
+Angelique causes a stir and wants to quit because she does not trust Prancer.
 Saaphyri consoles her, and Angelique decides to stay.
 On the power outing, the contestants golf.
-At lunch, Saaphyri says Prancer should keep her because she saved her last time and she isn't that strong.
-It says he should stay because he's weak.
-On the one on one time, Prancer picks Frenchy and Prancer wants to form an alliance with her, but Angelique doesn't trust her because she turned on their alliance.
+At lunch, Saaphyri says Prancer should keep her because she saved her last time and she is not that strong.
+It says he should stay because he is weak.
+On the one on one time, Prancer picks Frenchy and Prancer wants to form an alliance with her, but Angelique does not trust her because she turned on their alliance.
 At elimination, Saaphyri gets the first check.
-Prancer then calls up Angelique and tells her she didn't really get a chance to get to know her, but she's a bigger threat than It and voids her check.
-Angelique aks Prancer if she's afraid of a challenge, and Prancer says no, but she knows she can beat It.
+Prancer then calls up Angelique and tells her she did not really get a chance to get to know her, but she is a bigger threat than It and voids her check.
+Angelique aks Prancer if she is afraid of a challenge, and Prancer says no, but she knows she can beat It.